Reproducibility in the Control of Autonomous Mobility-on-Demand Systems

 \subsubsection{Limitations}

-As discussed in \cref{sec:assumptions-queue}, queueing-theoretic models rely on strong assumptions regarding passenger arrival rates and travel times.
-Such assumptions are necessary to derive analytical results and ensure tractability.
-In many formulations, arrival rates are further assumed to be time-invariant to facilitate steady-state analysis.
-However, such simplifications may not accurately reflect the dynamics of real-world transportation systems, particularly in long-term planning scenarios where demand patterns are non-stationary and influenced by external factors.
+As discussed in \cref{sec:assumptions-queue}, queueing-theoretic models rely on strong assumptions regarding passenger arrival rates and travel times, which are necessary for analytical tractability.
+Arrival rates are often assumed time-invariant to enable steady-state analysis.
+However, these simplifications may fail to capture real-world transportation dynamics, particularly in long-term planning scenarios where demand is non-stationary and influenced by external factors.